Become a Dog Trainer

 How much can Puppy School Tutors earn?

-The amount of money you can make as a Puppy School tutor depends upon several different things including the fee that you charge to clients, the cost of your hall, the size of the hall, and your experience - and hence the number of puppies you take into a course (maximum of 8 puppies per course), and the goods you choose to sell during your classes.
+The profit you make from classes depends upon several factors including your course fees, the cost of your hall, the size of the hall, the goods you choose to sell in class, and your expertise (dependent on how long you've been running classes, your education and experience) which will affect the number of puppies you take into a course (maximum of 8 puppies per course).

 Please check out the table below which gives a rough approximation of what your earnings could be.
 (When planning your initial outlay, you will need allow a cost for a certain amount of 'equipment' needed to run classes successfully, such as a mop/bucket, a range of toys (see 'Advantages' section for info about free toys from Tug-e-nuff for new tutors), spare bedding/bowls etc.)

-Additional earnings can be made by encouraging clients to take up the offer from Natures Menu of free food (worth £22 to them, and, potentially, £15 PER CLIENT to you) this additional income stream is NOT represented in the table below.
+Additional earnings can be made by encouraging clients to take up the offer from Natures Menu of free food (worth £5 for EVERY bag of free puppy food your clients claim (up to 3 bags per client)) this additional income stream is NOT represented in the table below.

 Local, friendly tutor in puppy training class with brown and white Pointer puppy